giraone/pms-jhipster-sql/README.md

 ## Performance of bulk load

--   Bulk load with 10 Mio employees on local PC with docker PostgreSql: 118 minutes
+-   Bulk load with 10 Mio employees on local PC with docker PostgreSQL: 120 minutes

 ## Database metrics and query samples

 ```
+# number of companies
 select count(*) from company
 > 10000

+# number of employees
 select count(*) from employee
 > 10000000

+# largest companies
 select count(company_id) as count, company_id
 from employee
 group by company_id